Space Filling Curves is All You Need: Communication-Avoiding Matrix Multiplication Made Simple: SFC-based Communication-Avoiding GEMM

-Listing~\ref{lst:gemm} illustrates the pseudocode of our SFC-Based Communication-Avoiding shared-memory GEMM Algorithm.
-As mentioned earlier, we block the dimensions $M$, $K$, and $N$ by factors $bm$, $bk$, and $bn$ respectively (lines 1-3 of Listing~\ref{lst:gemm}).
+\end{lstfloat} Listing~\ref{lst:gemm} illustrates the pseudocode of our SFC-Based Communication-Avoiding shared-memory GEMM Algorithm.
+We block the dimensions $M$, $K$, and $N$ by factors $bm$, $bk$, and $bn$ respectively (lines 1-3 of Listing~\ref{lst:gemm}).
 Consequently, the GEMM computation space consists of $Mb\times Nb$ output $C$ tiles with $Mb = M/bm$ and $Nb = N/bn$.
 Then, we create the SFC corresponding to this 2D $Mb \times Nb$ grid (line 5).
-Also, we have a tunable parameter $K\_layers$ that effectively partitions the global $K$ dimension by this factor $K\_layers$ and determines the number of copies of $C$ matrix (observe the outer dimension of $C$ in line 3 is $K\_layers$).
+Also, we have a tunable parameter $K\_layers$ that effectively partitions the global $K$ dimension by this factor and determines the number of copies of $C$ matrix (the outer dimension of $C$ in line 3 is $K\_layers$).
 Each one of the $C$ copies will be computed by the corresponding distinct $K$-partition of $A$ and $B$ tensors.
-Finally we also pick a blocking factor for the logical $K$ dimension ($k\_block\_factor$) which is merely controlling the sub-panel sizes of $A$ and $B$ tensors within each $K$-partition (this is effectively the loop in line 9).
+Finally we pick a blocking factor for the logical $K$ dimension ($k\_block\_factor$) which is controlling the sub-panel sizes of $A$ and $B$ tensors within each $K$-partition (loop in line 9).